dmadole/Elfos-edit/editmode.md

 ## End of lines
 Lines always end with CRLF.
 If you overwrite (') a string shorter than a line, the line will fill in the part after the overwrite.
 If the overwrite is longer, it will extend the length of the line.

+## Note:
+If you want to split a line, you can use the following procedure.
+1. Edit the line (E command)
+2. Find the line break and place a $ command under it
+3. Copy the rest of the line into your terminal's clipboard (assuming you have a terminal program under Windows, Linux, etc.)
+4. Press enter to delete the end of the line
+5. Enter the D command to move to the next line
+6. Enter the I command and paste the text on the end of it before pressing enter.
+Press enter

+To join a line, the procedure is similar.
+1. Display the line you want to add to the end of a previous line using the P command
+2. Copy it into your clipboard
+3. kill the line with K
+4. Edit the line you want at the front of the join with the E command
+5. Use the + edit command in the first character and then paste the clipboard after.
+Press enter